awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 1. In the **Environment roles** section, select the AWS Proton service role that you created as part of [Setting up AWS Proton service roles](ag-setting-up-iam.md#setting-up-cicd)\.

-1. \(Optional—self\-managed provisioning\) In the **Component role** section, select a service role that enables directly defined components to run in the environment and scopes down the resources that they can provision\.
+1. \(Optional\) In the **Component role** section, select a service role that enables directly defined components to run in the environment and scopes down the resources that they can provision\.
 For more information, see [AWS Proton components](ag-components.md)\.

 1. \(Optional\) In the **Tags** section, choose **Add new tag** and enter a key and value to create a customer managed tag\.